TomaszKandula/RazorWebApp/README.md

 ## Integration Tests

-Focuses on testing dependencies and database setup.
+Focuses on testing dependencies and theirs configuration.
 There are no HTTP tests so far.

 ## Unit Tests